zbm-dev/zfsbootmenu/releng/docker/README.md

 > `mkinitcpio.conf` that manually sources these snippets to emulate the
 > standard configuration behavior of dracut.

-In addition, host-specific files are linked if each exists:
+In addition, the hostid file is linked if it exists:

     /etc/hostid -> ${BUILDROOT}/hostid
-    /etc/zfs/zpool.cache -> ${BUILDROOT}/zfs/zpool.cache

 When launched, the container entrypoint will run any executable files it finds in `${BUILDROOT}/rc.d`.
 This provides a means to "terraform" the build